nitishsingh158/WokeRUs/README.md

 3. Neural Networks

 ## Stage 2: Interest Prediction

 The second Machine Learning Algorithm trains a regression model to predict the interest rate that should be provided to an accepted loan borrower.
 The following algorithms will be used and compared for accuracy and implementation efficiency:
 1. Polynomial regression
 2. Decision Tree Algorithm
 3. Neural Networks

-## Current Progress:
+## Current Progress

 ### Stage 1 Analysis

-- The team has successfully implemented the decision tree algorithim for Stage 1 Analysis (classifiying Loan accepted or not), yielding an 93.9% accuracy on test data.
+- The team has successfully implemented the decision tree algorithm for Stage 1 Analysis (classifying Loan accepted or not), yielding an 93.9% accuracy on test data.

-### Stage 2 Analysis.
+### Stage 2 Analysis

 - To implement a binning of applicants based on 28 features to predict the range of interest rates the applicant would fall under.
 - Currently deciding on dealing with nan values (either removing or replacing)
 - we should have a decision by next deliverable.